 Day and Night on Inis Mór – Aran Islands

 Visitors can spend about 4.5 hours exploring the island before the return trip to Galway via the towering Cliffs of Moher.
 However, if you stay overnight, you can have an experience that will feel like you have been away for days.

-When you arrive at the Inis Mór ferryport there are minibus tours, bicycles, horse and traps to help you discover the island.
+When you arrive at the Inis Mór ferry port there are minibus tours, bicycles, horses and traps to help you discover the island.
 We took a tour with John O’Donnell in his minibus around the island.
-On our trip he pointed out places of interest and told some of the stories of the island both, past and present.
+On our trip, he pointed out places of interest and told some of the stories of the island both, past and present.

 Our first stop was at Teach Nan Phaidí in Kilmurvey, it is the most picturesque cottage ever.
 The outside is festooned with awards, so you know the food is going to be great, and it is.
 Expect homemade soup, traditional scones and apple tart; you can have a glass of wine or beer too.

 Fortified by the great food we set off on the uphill walk to the stunning Dun Aonghus Fort.
 It is a bit challenging, but not too tough.
 The views are incredible, you have to wonder about the people who built this stone fort around 1,000 BC.
 The sheer drop on the cliffside is dizzying.

 Our journey then brought us to the far end of the island to see an old graveyard and views of the tiny Brannock Islands.
 It must have been a good day at sea for the seals, as they were missing when we passed the seal colony.